sciabarra/AgileSites/README.md

 # AgileSites 0.9 (Rachael)

-(Status: Development Branch - for developers only )
+(Status: Very Unstable Development Branch - for developers only - DO NOT USE)

 This project is an Agile Development framework for Oracle WebCenter Sites.